 Friendsville Elementary School

-- Friendsville Elementary School's student population of 227 students has stayed relatively flat over five school years.
+- Friendsville Elementary School's student population of 213 students has declined by 9% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Classroom Teachers||13 teachers|